coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

 are made of water take double damage each round.

 *Water-Dominant:* Planes with this trait are mostly liquid.
-Visitors who can't breathe water or reach a pocket of air will likely drown.
+Visitors who can’t breathe water or reach a pocket of air will likely drown.
 Creatures of the fire subtype are extremely uncomfortable on water-dominant planes.
 Those made of fire take 1d10 points of damage each round.